West Ham - Southampton: How to watch, injury news, odds, prediction

 West Ham have a few injury concerns as star goalkeeper Lukasz Fabianski went down with an injury in the warm up before the last game at West Brom and missed out.
 The Poland international has a knee injury and Darren Randolph could continue in his place.
 Arthur Masuaku and Manuel Lanzini could be available on the bench after knee and thigh injuries respectively.

 Southampton may not risk Oriol Romeu who has just recently returned from a long-term ankle issue, while Ryan Bertrand and Will Smallbone remain out.
-Che Adams is also a doubt for this clash after coming off at half time against Leeds last time out.
+Che Adams is also out after coming off at half time against Leeds last time out with a groin injury.

 Odds and ends (full odds provided by our partner, PointsBet)